Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Flareon.md

 ---
 Ability1: Flash Fire
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME136.png
+BookShinyImageName: HOME136_s.png
 BoxSprite: SRD-BoxSprite-flareon.png
+DexCategory: Flame Pokemon
+DexDescription: A few have been seen in volcanic areas but just like its counterparts is more common to see it being the pet of wealthy people.
+Its flaming fur is most appreciated for its warm glow and silky touch.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 9
+  Feet: 3.0
+  Meters: 0.9
 HiddenAbility: Guts
 HomeSprite: SRD-HomeSprite-flareon.png
 Learnset: '[[SRD-Flareon-Learnset]]'
 Legendary: 'No'
 Name: Flareon
 Number: 136
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: flareon.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 250
+  Kilograms: 25.0
+  Pounds: 55.1
 ---

 #PokeroleSRD/Pokedex